agathaga00/agathaga00/README.md

 - 👋 Hi, I’m @agathaga00
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning HTML
-- 💞️ I’m looking to collaborate on any project taht could bring me a learning experience.
+- 💞️ I’m looking to collaborate on any project that could bring me a learning experience.
 - 📫 How to reach me  - agathaga00@gmail.com